Facebook Support Groups

 GATAD2B Community - This group is for family members of individuals with GATAD2B mutations and professionals with an interest in GATAD2B.
 We seek to build a networking community of support and a better understanding of GATAD2B-associated neurodevelopmental disorder.
 If asking to join this group, please share the reason for your interest with an administrator.

 A current case series clinical study is being conducted by researchers at Cedars-Sinai Medical Center in Los Angeles, California.
 This study aims to better identify the particular features of GAND.
-If you are interested in learning more about this opportunity, please contact Dr. Tyler Pierson at firstname.lastname@example.org.
+You may contact the lead researcher, Dr. Tyler Pierson, at firstname.lastname@example.org.

 Global Genes is one of the leading rare disease patient advocacy organizations in the world.
 The non-profit organization promotes the needs of the rare disease community as they seek to build awareness, educate the global community, and provide critical connections and resources that equip advocates to become activists for their disease.